devanlai/devanlai.github.io/aboutme.md

 After graduating, I worked at [Keysight Technologies](https://www.keysight.com/) (formerly known as Agilent, formerly known as Hewlett-Packard) in the High-Frequency Measurements group for four years.
 While there, I primarily worked on the [UXG series](https://www.keysight.com/en/pcx-x205221/x-series-agile-signal-generators-uxg) of signal generators.

-I currently work at [Davis Instruments](https://www.davisinstruments.com/), where I develop weather-related products.
+I currently work at [Davis Instruments](https://www.davisinstruments.com/) (now part of [AEM](https://aem.eco/)), where I develop weather-related products.
 In my time at Davis, I've:

 * Written a partial network stack for the [WeatherLink Live](https://www.davisinstruments.com/weatherlinklive/), including an mDNS responder and DHCP client.
 * Put together [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) tools to test device BLE functionality in advance of the mobile application team developing the official mobile app.
 * Handled all of the firmware for [AirLink](https://www.davisinstruments.com/airlink/) - a WiFi particulate matter sensor - from concept prototype to initial board bring-up to production programming tools.
 * Built streaming packet-capture functionality into firmware to allow real-time analysis with Wireshark
+* Written the weather radio management and data processing code for the [WeatherLink Console](https://www.davisinstruments.com/pages/weatherlink-console) on a custom AOSP platform.